connamara/quickfixn/README.md

 **To build**

 * [Ruby (1.9.2 recommended)](http://rubyinstaller.org/) (used to generate message and field classes from the DataDictionary xml file)
-* Microsoft .NET Framework 3.5 or higher
+* Visual Studio 2010 or higher

 **To run tests**